GrossDesignCo/concordance-app-poc/public/scripture/ezekiel/ezekiel-1/ezekiel-1.englishNatural.md

 And from over the hammering-out which over his head like the appearance of a stone of sapphire the likeness of a throne;
-and over the likeness of the throne a likeness like the appearance of Earth (Adam) from upward over him.
+and over the likeness of the throne a likeness like the appearance of Earth (Adam), from upward over him.

 And I saw like an eye of glowing-metal, like an appearance of fire a house to all-around